-Learn how to add chunky window trim the easy way without any complicated miter cuts or special equipment to make smaller windows look bigger.
+Learn how to add chunky window trim pieces the easy way without any complicated miter cuts or special equipment to make smaller windows look bigger.

-This certainly isn’t one of those gorgeously creative DIY posts, but this little project is by far one of my favorites for adding some oomph to a room.
+This certainly isn’t one of those gorgeously creative DIY posts, but this little project is by far one of my favorites for adding some oomph to a space.

-My favorite thing to DIY in our very plain builder box house is adding architectural interest, and since we’ve already done similar trim in our master bathroom, I find myself drawn to the idea of chunky window molding throughout the rest of our house.
+My favorite thing to DIY in our very plain new construction house is adding architectural interest, and since we’ve already done similar trim around our master bathroom‘s modern windows, I find myself drawn to the idea of chunky window molding throughout the rest of our house for a cohesive look.

-You can find all kinds of versions of this similar trim all over the internet, but this is our very simple take on interior window trim.
+You can find all kinds of versions of this similar trim all over the internet, but this is our very simple take on interior window trim without the high cost.

 - 8 DIY-able Wall Molding Ideas to Add Character to Your Home